 What if the aliens “planted” humans on Earth in the first place and now they’re creating an entirely new colony of humans on a different planet?
 They’re beaming resources from Earth onto their spaceship and are decontaminating the people before sending them off.

-Theory #2: The Aliens Are Using Humans As Body Pods
+Theory #2: The Aliens Are Using Humans As Body Pods, Food, or Fuel

-This one probably isn’t the case, since it’s been done a million times.
-But maybe the aliens are really old, ancient humanoids and their immortal bodies are dying.
+This is actually several theories rolled into one, but all involve needing the humans for the aliens’ survival.
+The first theory is that maybe the aliens are really old, ancient humanoids and their immortal bodies are dying.
 Maybe these people who are sent to a camp are actually decontaminated and then beamed to the aliens, so they can have new bodies to inhabit.